duckietown/hatchery/readme.md

 #### ROS Enrivonment

-When using Hatchery, ensure that you are running the IDE inside with the ROS environment (the script `<ROS_INSTALLATION_PATH>/<ROS_DISTRO>/setup.bash` must be run prior to running the IDE).
-If using the [command line](#command-line) installer, Hatchery attempts to locate and source this file, otherwise you must manually configure the [ROS environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).
+When using Hatchery, it helps if you are running the IDE inside with the ROS environment.
+In most cases, we can detect the ROS installation path, however you may need to manually configure the [ROS environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) beforehand.

 ### Getting Started